 It’s possible to break some of the common skills and qualities into three main areas, and if you are asked to explain your own global mindset in a job application or interview, you can use this simple framework:

 Social Skills – working collaboratively across cultures, adapting your communication skills to suit different audiences, being able to negotiate and influence international clients, and respecting and understanding other people’s perspectives.

 Psychological skills – demonstrating your drive and resilience, showing high levels of self-awareness and reflection, and having the ability to develop new behaviours and skills.

 Professional skills and knowledge – having a good understanding of foreign economies and industries and the interconnectedness of the global economy, having good language skills, being able to learn in different cultures and environments and having the ability to form global networks.

 A British Council report on intercultural skills conducted research and highlighted some of the following key skills:

-By reflecting on these skills and qualities you can then start to see which areas you feel you already have strengths in and which areas you may want to focus on building on and developing during your studies.
+By reflecting on these skills and qualities you can start to see which areas you feel you already have strengths in, and which areas you may want to focus on developing during your studies in the UK.

 There are a number of activities you can engage in during your time at university, to demonstrate your global mindset.
 These can include: